Marriott's Starwood hack hits up to 500 million customers

 “Understanding the cybersecurity posture of an investment is critical to assessing the value of the investment and considering reputational, financial, and legal harm that could befall the company,” said Jake Olcott, a vice president with cybersecurity firm BitSight.

-Reporting by Jim Finkle in New York, and Arjun Panchadar in Bengaluru; Additional reporting by Munsif Vengattil and John Benny in Bengaluru, Diane Bartz in Washington, Jonathan Stempel in New York; Editing by Anil D'Silva and Nick Zieminski
+Reporting by Jim Finkle in New York, Munsif Vengattil, Arjun Panchadar and John Benny in Bengaluru, Diane Bartz in Washington; Editing by Anil D'Silva and Nick Zieminski